shfty-elysian/elysian-legacy/README.md

 ### Declarative

 * Describe what your geometry is, not how it should be constructed
-* Write expressions to wire arbitrary relations between field data and parameters
+* Write expressions to wire relations between field data and parameters
+  * Parametrize over time to create arbitrary animations

 ### Procedural